Peterpiotr/siguren-documentation/docs/source/archives/motosuiveur-o-m-manual---ms1hr-bci_reviewed.rst

 limiter is put in the drive-train to limit the maximum load into the MS unit.

-The MS units are available in multiple variants:
+The MS Units are available in multiple variants:

 -  elastomer or hydraulic damping or friction plate arresting,